r-devel/r-project-web/md/foundation/kalibera.md

 <script type="module" src="https://donorbox.org/widgets.js" async></script><dbox-widget campaign="tomas-kalibera-family-fund" type="donation_form" enable-auto-scroll="true"></dbox-widget>

 open from now on until end of December 2026.
+We will also forward comments you may enter in the form above to Tomáš' widow, Anna.